-Gold is held by the Custodian on behalf of the Trust, 100% of which is allocated gold in the form of good delivery gold bars which includes gold held with a subcustodian.
-During the year ended September 30, 2021, no gold was held by a subcustodian.
+Gold is held by the Custodian on behalf of the Trust, 100% of which is allocated gold in the form of good delivery gold bars.
+A current list of all gold held by the Custodian, including any held with a subcustodian is available on the sponsor's website at www.spdrgoldshares.com.